Skip to content

 The Webfuse Landing Page serves as a customizable entry point to a Space’s Sessions, designed to provide essential pre-session information, gather user consent, or enforce authentication and compliance requirements.
 You can leverage Webfuse Studio’s Landing Page editor to design a landing experience, or upload fully custom HTML, CSS, and JavaScript to ensure a seamless transition into the session.

-1. Default Page – A simple, configurable page with customizable text, colors, and images.
+1. Default Landing Page – A simple, configurable page with customizable text, colors, and images.

-1. Navigate to your Space and click Share in top bar.
+1. Navigate to your Space and click on the Landing Page tab.

 3. Ensure Default is selected in the sidebar.